nyquist/memory2go/linux/iptables.md

 ## Tables
 There is a list of tables that are used in each chain.
 These tables hold rules that apply in the chain. iptables comes with 5 *tables* of rules:
 - RAW: Allows you to work with packets before they are tracked.
-Packets marked with "NOTRACK" will skip the connection trakcing table.
+Packets marked with "NOTRACK" will skip the connection tracking table.
+RAW table can be manipulated only in PREROUTING and OUTPUT chains.
-- connection tracking: Packet manipulation is based on the state of the connection:
+- Connection Tracking: Packet manipulation is based on the state of the connection.
+Connection tracking is verified only in PREROUTING and OUTPUT chains.
+The following states are used:
   - NEW: when a new packet that is not associated with an existing connection enters the chain
   - ESTABLISHED - a connection is established when a response is seen in the opposite direction.
 This works for UDP, ICMP and TCP(only if the response is SYN/ACK)
   - RELATED: packets that are not part of an existing connection but are associated with an existing connection (Like ICMP responses to connection attempts)